-Tour de France stage 16 preview: The race of truth
+Tour de France stage 16 preview: ‘The race of truth’

 Start time

-The stage is set to begin at 12.05pm BST and Jonas Vingegaard will go off last at 4pm, with Pogacar begining two minutes earlier BST.
+The stage is set to begin at 12.05pm BST and Jonas Vingegaard will go off last at 4pm, with Pogacar beginning two minutes earlier BST.

 Prediction